sylverieherbert/sylverieherbert.github.io/_pages/cv.md

 ======
 * The signaling effect of state-dependent central bank communication
 * Mass layoffs and wage rigidity (with C.Huckfeldt)
-* Replicability of a journal: a comprehensive overview (joint with H. Kingi, F. Stanchi and L.Vilhuber)

 Research Experience and other employment